javipalanca/simfleet/docs/develop.rst

 The :func:`store_value`, :func:`get_value` and :func:`has_value` functions allow to store persistent information in the agent and to recover it at any moment.
 The store uses a *key-value* interface to store your data.

+There is also a very useful helper function which is the **logger**.
+This is not really a function but a system of logs which can be used to generate debug information at different levels.
+There are four levels of logging which are, in order of importance, the following:

+* **DEBUG**
+    Used with ``self.logger.debug("my debug message")``.
+These messages are only shown when the simulator is called with the ``-v`` option.
+This is usually superfluous information.
+* **INFO**
+    Used with ``self.logger.info("my info message")``.
+These messages are always shown and are the regular information shown in logs.
+* **WARNING**
+    Used with ``self.logger.warn("my warning message")``.
+These messages are always shown and are used to show warnings to the user.
+* **ERROR**
+    Used with ``self.logger.error("my error message")``.
+These messages are always shown are are used to show errors to the user.

 Developing the Coordinator Agent Strategy
 -----------------------------------------